williamtnguyen/issue-tracker/README.md

 [![Build Status](https://travis-ci.com/williamtnguyen/issue-tracker.svg?branch=master)](https://travis-ci.com/williamtnguyen/issue-tracker)

 This is a three-tier application that allows software teams to closely track tasks/issues.
-This application is essentially a JIRA clone that is fully synchronized with Github issues, offering additional features such as task status/priority and a rich UI.
+This application is essentially a JIRA clone that is fully synchronized with Github issues.

 ## Course/Contributor Information